kubernetes/minikube/enhancements/proposed/20240405-multi-os-cluster/20240405-multi-os-cluster.md

  Users will be able to start multi-os clusters by specifying a windows flag as in the example below,

-minikube start –windows-22-node=1 or minikube start -windows-19-node=1 {windows-osversion-numberofwindowsnode}
+minikube start –windows-node-version=2022 or minikube start -windows-node-version=2019 {windows-osversion}

+Users will be able to add multiple versions of Windows node through seperate `node add` commands, e.g.

+minikube node add --os=windows –windows-node-version=2022 --nodes=2

 ## Alternatives Considered